Hamburger

 Equalisation Levy

 The Indian Government has introduced an equalization levy (EL) on consideration received by non-resident e-commerce operators for e-commerce supply or services at a rate of 2 percent with effect from April 1, 2020.
 “E-commerce supply or service” has been defined include online sale of goods or online provision of services or facilitation of online sale of goods or provision of service.
 The levy is triggered on consideration received by a non-resident e-commerce operator on an e-commerce transaction conducted by a person resident in India.
-Further, EL is also applicable on consideration received by the e-commerce operator from a non-resident for (i) sale of advertisement targeting an Indian resident or customer who has access to such advertisement through an internet protocol (IP) address located in India and (ii) where a non-resident avails the supply of goods or services using an IP address located in India.
+Further, EL is also applicable on consideration received by the e-commerce operator from a non-resident for (i) sale of advertisement targeting an Indian resident or customer who has access to such advertisement through an internet protocol (IP) address located in India (ii) sale of data, collected from a person who is resident in India or from a person who uses internet protocol address located in India, and where a non-resident avails the supply of goods or services using an IP address located in India.
 Further EL is not applicable where the consideration is related to a permanent establishment in India.
-Additionally, EL is applicable only to digitized products and services, it does not apply to goods and services which are available physically offline i.e. to e-commerce transactions that merely facilitate communication, placement, conclusion and delivery of orders.

-Where equalization levy is deducted by the payer, income of the non-resident recipient is exempt from taxation under the Indian income tax.
+Where EL is deducted by the payer, income of the non-resident recipient is exempt from taxation under the Indian income tax.

 Taxation of virtual digital assets (VDA)

-The Indian government proposed to levy tax on income arising from transfer of “virtual digital assets” at the rate of 30 percent (plus surcharge and cess) from April 2022.
-Virtual digital assets include crypto-assets, Non-Fungible Tokens (NFT) and other digital assets.
-No deduction for any expenses and losses were proposed to be allowed except the cost of acquisition.
+Starting April 1, 2022, the Indian government levies tax on income arising from transfer of “virtual digital assets” (VDA) at the rate of 30 percent (plus surcharge and cess).
+VDAs include crypto-assets, Non-Fungible Tokens (NFT) and other digital assets.
+No deduction for any expenses and losses are allowed except the cost of acquisition.
 Carry-forward of losses to succeeding years is also not allowed.
-Gifts of VDA were proposed to be taxable in the hands of the recipient.
-Further, is the government also proposed to provide for tax withholding on consideration paid to another resident on transfer of VDA, subject to a monetary threshold.
+Gifts of VDA are taxable in the hands of the recipient.
+Further, a tax withholding of 1 percent is also applicable on consideration paid to residents on transfer of VDA, subject to a monetary threshold.

 Litigation and Dispute Management

-An option is proposed to be provided to the income tax department to not file appeal before the appellate authorities where appeal (in its own case or other taxpayer) is already filed earlier on identical question of law, which is pending before the higher appellate authority.
+Under the domestic tax laws, an option is provided to the income tax department to not file appeal before the appellate authorities where appeal (in its own case or other taxpayer) is already filed earlier on identical question of law, which is pending before the higher appellate authority.
 In such cases, the tax authorities are required to file an application with the relevant appellate authority for deferral of appeal filing until the identical question of law becomes final.

 Ireland